-The Growth Realization of Surface Water Treatment Plant Phase II Project is a continuation of water transfers from MID to the City of Modesto.
+The Growth Realization of Surface Water Treatment Plant Phase IIThe Project is a continuation of water transfers from MID to the City of Modesto.
 Because an agreement and water transfers have already commenced, the estimated costs of this Project are low and include agreement/coordination costs and yearly costs.
-Infrastructure for this Project has already been constructed and therefore is not needed.
-Continued capital cost for this Project is \$4.1M annually which will increase to \$8.3M in FY 2024 when payment towards principal begins.
-The City of Modesto has been utilizing the Water Fund as a funding sources to cover Project costs as part of Project development and continuation.
-Other funding sources may be identified in the future including grants (e.g., Prop 1, Prop 68m, NRCS), fees, local cost share, loans, and other assessments.
+Infrastructure for this Project has already been constructed and thereforeadditional infrastructure is not needed.
+Continuedrequired.
+The ongoing capital cost for this Project is \$4.1M annually, which will increase to \$8.3M in FY 2024 when payment towards the principal balance begins.
+The City of Modesto has been utilizing the Water Fund as a funding sourcessource to cover Project costs as part of Project development and continuation.
+Other funding sources-may be identified in the future including, such as grants (e.g., Prop 1, Prop 68m, NRCS), fees, local cost share, and loans, and other assessments may be pursued in the future if needed.